zaynetro/highled/README.md

 ## Aliases

-When you specified an alias highled with try to find it for every user input.
+`Highled` will try to find mathing alias value for every user input.
 When your input matches an alias it will be changed to the value you defined when configuring alias.

 ## Currency

 ### Default

-Highled will try to use default currency for every input which is lacking currency.
-You can specify default currency by creating set `DEFAULT_CURRENCY` alias to the value you need.
+`Highled` will try to use default currency for every input which lacks currency.
+You can specify default currency by setting `DEFAULT_CURRENCY` alias to the value you need (`highled set-alias DEFAULT_CURRENCY GBP`).
 Or manually by modifying configuration file (use `highled print` to see file location).

 ### Specify

-The other way is to specify currency every time you input a value (eg: `highled pay 10.10EUR for Food with cash`). **NOTE:** Currently script understands currency which follow the payment amount, not those that stand before such as dollar sign ($10.10 doesn't work).
+The other way is to specify currency every time you input a value (eg: `highled pay 10.10EUR for Food with cash`).

+**NOTE:** Currently script understands currency which follows the payment amount, not those that stand before such as dollar sign ($10.10 doesn't work).

 ## Basic reporting